What Is Tea? It All Begins With Camellia sinensis

 Now let’s break that name down.
 Camellia is the genus, and sinensis?
 That’s Latin for “from China.”
 So yes, the plant’s full name literally means “the tea tree from China.”

-There are two main branches of this fabulous tea plant family—Camellia sinensis var. sinensis and Camellia sinensis var. assamica.
-They’ve got different leaves and slightly different vibes, but both come from the same legendary tea tree that brings joy to cups all around the world.
+There are two main branches of this fabulous tea plant family: Camellia sinensis var. sinensis and Camellia sinensis var. assamica.
+They have different leaf shapes and slightly different vibes, but both come from the same legendary tea tree that brings joy to cups all around the world.

 Camellia sinensis var. sinensis